paragui/paradocs/README.md

 minimalistic bash4 static site generator using [pandoc](http://johnmacfarlane.net/pandoc)

 **Attention:** The script as a whole is not in a working state!
-A lot is inserted hastily since the last four days.
+A lot is inserted hastily since the last few days.
 More and cleaning will come soon.

 # Dependencies